ScottW514/terraform-provider-datapower/docs/resources/rbm_settings.md

   - Default value: `false`
 - `revoked_keys` (List of String) Specify the OpenSSH public keys to revoke for SSH authentication.
 Each entry is the public key file in the <tt>cert:</tt> or <tt>sharedcert:</tt> directory and must be in the OpenSSH public key format.
 These keys are signed by the CA user public key file.
   - CLI Alias: `ssh-revoked-keys`
-- `sshau_method` (Attributes) Specify the method to authenticate SSH users. <ul><li>When no method, the user is prompted for both username and password.</li><li>When password, the user is prompted for the password.
+- `ssh_au_method` (Attributes) Specify the method to authenticate SSH users. <ul><li>When no method, the user is prompted for both username and password.</li><li>When password, the user is prompted for the password.
 For this method, the username must be part of the invocation.
 With the ssh command, the invocation is in the ssh username@host format.</li><li>When user certificate, the user is not prompted for input.
 The connection is successful when the invocation provides a signed SSH user certificate that is verified by the CA public key file in the <tt>cert:</tt> directory.
 With the ssh command, the invocation must include the -i file parameter.</li><li>When both certificate and password, processing attempts to first authenticate with the provided signed SSH user certificate.
 If unsuccessful, prompts for the password.</li><li>Supported RBM authentication methods with SSH authentication method are local and LDAP. <ul><li>Local authentication method extracts the certificate identity and attempts login with local User of that name.</li><li>LDAP authentication method constructs the DN through LDAP search or by applying the configured prefix and suffix.
 Since SSH authentication completes prior to the Authentication step no LDAP bind or authenticate will take place.</li></ul></li></ul>
-  - CLI Alias: `ssh-au-method` (see [below for nested schema](#nestedatt--sshau_method))
+  - CLI Alias: `ssh-au-method` (see [below for nested schema](#nestedatt--ssh_au_method))
 - `user_summary` (String) Comments
   - CLI Alias: `summary`